exograph/exograph/docs/docs/postgres/customizing-types.md

 ### Assigning primary key

 The `@pk` annotation designates the primary key of a type.
-The current implementation of Exograph only supports a single primary key (we will lift this restriction in the future):
+Typically, you will mark one of the fields as the primary key, but Exograph supports composite primary keys as well.

 #### Auto-incrementing primary key